pingcap/docs-cn/op-guide/configuration.md

 + default: "info"
 + You can choose from debug, info, warn, error, or fatal.

+### --log-file
++ the log file
++ default: ""
++ If this flag is not set, log will be written to stdout.
+Otherwise log will be stored in the log file.
+And log file will be automatically rotated by day.

 ### --host
 + the listening address for TiDB server
 + default: "0.0.0.0"